 Guideline Statement 17

-Artificial urinary sphincter should be considered for patients with bothersome stress urinary incontinence after prostate treatment.
+Clinicians should discuss the option of artificial urinary sphincter with patients who are experiencing mild to severe stress urinary incontinence after prostate treatment.
 (Strong Recommendation; Evidence Level: Grade B)

 Discussion